LegateG/Colab/README.md

 - 👋 Hi, I’m @LegateG
-- 👀 Interested in data science and business intelligence.
+- 👀 Interested in data and business intelligence.
-- 🌱 Currently learning more about data science and machine learning.
+- 🌱 Learning more about data science and machine learning.
-- 📫 How to reach me: legate@tuta.io
+- 📫 How to reach me: bayargorkem@outlook.com

 <!---
 LegateG/LegateG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.